enis-ismail/eiPortfolio/README.md

 # How To Use

-- Clone this repository (or fork, then clone your fork :) )
+- Clone this repository (or fork, then clone your fork)
 - Run `npm i`
 - Check it out using `npm start`